-I usually do not write about legal issues that do not relate to personal injury cases.
+I rarely write about legal issues that do not relate to personal injury cases.
 But Maryland’s red flag law has gotten so much attention and there is SO MUCH incorrect information out there, I feel like writing a post about it.

 Reaction to the seemingly endless stream of mass shootings across the country has generated unprecedented political pressure for gun control laws.
 Last year, Maryland became one of a handful of states that responded to this pressure by enacting new laws aimed at curbing random gun violence.

 Last September the Maryland legislature passed a new type of gun control law which is commonly known as a “red flag” law.
 Maryland’s red flag law was signed by Governor Hogan took effect on October 1, 2018.
 Maryland’s red flag law is one of the toughest in the nation and one of the most frequently invoked.

 What Are Red Flag Laws?

 Red flag laws are new gun control measures that have recently been adopted by many states.
 The aim of these laws is to get guns and weapons out of the hands of people who are mentally unstable or may be a threat to others.

 Red flag laws basically allow police (or other parties like family members) to file a petition against someone they think may be a public safety threat.
 If the petition is granted, a judge will issue an extreme risk protective order (ERPO) which temporarily prohibits the person from having guns.